lnu.sePublications

 By organisation

-Department of Organisation and Entrepreneurship
+Department of Marketing and Tourism Studies (MTS)

 In the same journal